pavankramadugu/CSE535-ZenTrade-Group35/README.md

 - Python 3.8+
 - packaages: yfinance, pandas, niftystocks, pytickersymbols, numpy, pymongo, python-dotenv, pytest

-You can install these packages using pip and follow below step and command:
+You can install these packages using pip and follow the below step and command:

-Enter into the lambda folder using cd lambda then execute this command
+Enter into the lambda folder using `cd lambda` then execute this command

 ```bash
 pip install -r requirements.txt